Skip to main content

 • “The gameplay is simple enough, but to get all the achievements requires a lot of grinding.”

-• “Prettty boring game, I didn't like it much and the only reason that I bought it is that it has trading cards... after 2-3 hours you get bored with its gameplay that it's basically the same (with some changes).”
+• “Prettty boring game, I didn't like it much and the only reason that I bought it is that it has trading cards... after 2-3 hours you get bored of its gameplay that it's basically the same (with some changes).”

 • “Edit: the game really is essentially Diner Dash, though I did find the story quite funny as the pair here discover that they can prevent the zombies and other monsters from coming into the town and eating the innocent villagers by serving them like in a restaurant!”